-The peer review process entails an evaluation of Guernsey's implementation of the Action 14 Minimum Standard through an analysis of its legal and administrative framework relating to the mutual agreement procedure, as governed by its tax treaties, domestic legislation and regulations, as well as its MAP programme guidance and the practical application of that framework.
+The peer review process entails an evaluation of Guernsey's implementation of the Action 14 Minimum Standard through an analysis of its legal and administrative framework relating to the mutual agreement procedure, as governed by its tax treaties, domestic legislation and regulations, as well as its MAP programme guidance (if any) and the practical application of that framework.
 The review process performed is desk-based and conducted through specific questionnaires completed by Guernsey, its peers and taxpayers.
+The questionnaires for the peer review process were sent to Guernsey and the peers on 27 March 2019.